 They held conventions in Tacoma and Everett to develop a statewide plaform advocating production-for-use, instead of profit.
 Idle factories and farms would be brought into production, and goods would be distributed through publicly owned chain stores where workers could redeem scrip received for their wages.
 WCF was a coalition and generally adopted the agendas of the member groups.
 The first president was former UCL leader Cyrus Woodward and the executive secretary was Howard Costigan.

-In 1936, the WCF managed to dominate the state Democratic convention which elected King County Prosecutor Warren G. Magnuson (1905-1989) as permanent chairman.
+In 1936, the WCF managed to dominate the state Democratic convention, at which King County Prosecutor Warren G. Magnuson (1905-1989) was elected as permanent chairman.
 The WCF also floated Initiative 119 establishing its production-for-use program.
 The WCF-supported Democratic candidates won their races (including Magnuson for Congress), but voters resoundingly defeated Initiative 119.
 Production-for-use was the peak of the WCF's radicalism.

 A Few Dozen Individuals